mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/2-what-is-ROS/what-is-ROS.md

 Fun fact : I didn't have to code a single line of C++ or Python for mapping a Mars's zone with the help of [VREP](http://www.coppeliarobotics.com/) and [Octomap](http://wiki.ros.org/octomap_server) : [Result in this video](https://www.youtube.com/watch?v=2V11_CEwZM8&t=3s).

 But more than that, ROS give you a set of tools to allow you to create, install, uninstall and share packages.
-So if a package doesn't exist, you can always create it (and share it)
+So if a package doesn't exist, you can always create it (and share it, if you want).
+The main coding language are C++ and Python.
+You can also use Lisp and other language, but some setup will be required.

+# What do I need for this tutorial ?

+You will need :
+- Some times and courage
+- C++ and/or Python skills
+- #if C++_Skills #define [Boost_skills](http://www.boost.org/) #endif

+All ROS infrastructure will be given to you by tech.io with the help of docker image.
+No install required.
+Just code and run.
+Awesome.

+### Are you ready ? you can go straight to the next course or learn a little bit more about ROS :

+# History

+I'm lazy and you can go here to see the full history : http://www.ros.org/history/